Best Cheap Internet Plans and Providers

 Rise Broadband: Fixed wireless

-The best cheap option for internet in a rural area is Rise Broadband’s Up to 50 Mbps plan for $44.95 per month.
+The best cheap option for internet in a rural area is Rise Broadband’s Up to 50 Mbps plan, which costs $65.00 per month.
 It runs over a fixed-wireless connection, so it works well in areas with cell phone service.

 The ISP also provides up to 50 Mbps download speeds, which is great for streaming movies, downloading modest files, and browsing on social media.
 It also gives you unlimited data—a solid deal by fixed-wireless standards.